KlimTester/Portfolio/README.md

 __Mobile Testing__
 *online course by SkyPro, Moscow, Russia 2023*
-Mobile applications and their varieties.
-(124h) Features of testing mobile applications.
+Mobile applications and their varieties (124h) Features of testing mobile applications.
 Testing Android and iOS applications.
 Working with mobile farms and traffic sniffing.